KunChen1110/SheetHero/dataset/DatasetV1.md

 ### Budget calculating

+### Scenario
+Business / personal finance analysis

+### Category
+merge daily spending tables; compute total and average spending; highlight maximum spending

 ### SpreedSheet

 [spreadsheet1](Task01/tc01_input01.xlsx)
 [spreadsheet2](Task01/tc01_input02.xlsx)

 ### Prompt
-Here are two tables about my daily spending.
-Could you first merge the two forms together, then calculate the average daily spending, total spending in Novemeber?
-Also, indicate whcih day(s) I spend most in red.
-You need to output a new spreadsheet.
+Here are two tables showing my daily spending.
+First merge the two tables into a single table, then calculate the average daily spending and the total spending in November.
+Also highlight in red the day or days on which I spend the most.
+Finally, output the results as a new spreadsheet.

 ### Answer
 Total spendings: £2023.75